-On our website, we use a plug-in of the Internet service Google maps.
-Google maps is operated by Google Inc., with its business residence in the USA, CA 94043, 1600 Amphitheatre Parkway, Mountain View.
-When you use Google maps on our website, data information concerning the use of our website you and your IP address are transmitted to and stored on a server operated by Google in the USA.
-We have no specific knowledge of what start-up are transmitted to Google, nor they are used by Google.
+On our website, we use a plug-in of the Internet service Google Maps.
+Google Maps is operated by Google Inc., with its business residence in the USA, CA 94043, 1600 Amphitheatre Parkway, Mountain View.
+When you use Google Maps on our website, data information concerning the use of our website and your IP address are transmitted to and stored on a server operated by Google in the USA.
+We have no specific knowledge of what start-up are transmitted to Google, nor how they are used by Google.
 Google may recombine those data with information they gather from other Google services.
 It is possible that Google will transmit these data to third persons.

 9. Analysis Tools – Google Analytics